clipperhouse/netlify/content/c-sharp-implicit-interfaces.md

 Go has [implicit interfaces](https://go.dev/tour/methods/10), which means that a type implements an interface _iff_ it satisfies that interface.
 It's not declared.
 It's simply something that the type system determines to be true or false, as needed.

 I though it was clever, and I was a bit enamored when I first heard it (having come from a C# background).
 Now, I think implicit interfaces are simply, obviously right.
-Satisfying an interface is a characteristic, not an assertion.
+An interface is a characteristic, not an assertion.

 > There is an [idiom in Go](https://stackoverflow.com/questions/31753282/go-how-to-explicitly-state-that-a-structure-is-implementing-an-interface) for making such declarations explcit, if only to signal intent and avoid regressions.